morganmiller/rails-console-playtime/README.md

 rails c --sandbox
 ```

-This is especially helpful for running the console for your Production environment:
+This is especially helpful for running the console from your Production environment, where you would not typically want to make any lasting changes to your database:

 ```
 rails c production --sandbox